If you like BBQ Pulled Pork you'll like my Hawaiian Kalua Pig with Cabbage recipe. And it makes enough to throw your own Luau party!

 Depending how long and wide the banana leaves are, you need to wrap the pork at least 2 times.

 Place banana wrapped pork shoulder, seam side down, in a large enough roasting pan.
 Add a couple cups of water.
 Cover the pan with foil.
-If your roasting pan has a big enough cover, then use it.
+Use the cover if your roasting pan has one.

 (If you can't find banana leaves, then make a large pot of green tea.
 Add 2 cups of green tea in the bottom of the roasting pan to steam the meat, during baking.
 Add green tea as it steams away, as needed.)